 The Vermont Center for Ecostudies’ solution is the Vermont Atlas of Life (VAL).
-VAL will become the central library of knowledge on the biodiversity of Vermont: animals, plants, and fungi.
-At VAL’s core are powerful computers holding every bit of data the atlas project will accumulate.
-But VAL will be less a computer system than a community of people contributing and using information about the changing nature of Vermont: distribution maps, photographs, and other data free of charge to anyone – from backyard naturalists to scientists to policy makers.
-In short, VAL is one of the most ambitious and far-reaching conservation projects Vermont has ever undertaken.
+VAL is a library of knowledge on the biodiversity of Vermont: animals, plants, and fungi.
+At VAL’s core are powerful computers holding and serving every bit of data the atlas project will accumulate.
+VAL is also a community of people contributing and using information about the changing nature of Vermont: distribution maps, photographs, and other data for anyone to use – from backyard naturalists to scientists to policy makers.
+In short, VAL is one of the most ambitious and far-reaching biodiversity projects Vermont has ever undertaken.

 Vermonters have long upheld a tradition of documenting biodiversity.
 Biologists and citizen volunteers have recently completed major statewide atlases of birds, butterflies, reptiles, and amphibians.
 Yet these worthy efforts represent a mere fraction of the state’s natural heritage.
 We know of 382 bird species and 58 mammal species inhabiting Vermont; our insect diversity alone may approach 22,000 species.
 Although we have a common knowledge of Vermont’s critical food-crop pollinators, such as bees and other insects, there exists no reliable assessment of their distribution or population trends.

-VAL will bridge critical gaps in the loose network of individuals, scientists, organizations, and governments collecting biodiversity knowledge here in Vermont and across the planet.
-Serving as a model for other states, VAL will link Vermont to worldwide biodiversity assessment projects.
+VAL is bridging critical gaps in the loose network of individuals, scientists, organizations, and governments collecting biodiversity knowledge here in Vermont and across the planet.
+Serving as a model for other states, VAL is linking Vermont to worldwide biodiversity projects.